 Why have I been selected for treatment with rituximab?

 Treatment with rituximab is considered for people whose disease is severe and active, and standard treatments have either not worked, cannot be used or have caused serious side-effects.

 Will rituximab cure my skin condition?

 The diseases treated with rituximab are often ‘chronic’ conditions which are long-term problems suppressed by treatment but not cured.
-The aim of treatment will usually be to control the underlying condition and allow reduction in the doses of any other treatments, such as steroid tablets.
-Response to treatment is very variable: some patients are able to come off treatment altogether whilst others may need to continue other medicines or need regular rituximab infusions to control their condition.
+The aim of treatment will usually be to control the symptoms of the underlying condition and allow reduction in the doses of any other treatments, such as steroid tablets.
+Response to treatment is really variable: some people are able to come off treatment altogether whilst others may need to continue other medicines or need regular rituximab infusions to control their condition.

 How do I take rituximab?

 Rituximab is given through a drip into a vein (intravenous infusion) in hospital.
 The first infusion will take several hours, and further infusions are usually quicker.
 Each course of rituximab is usually given as two infusions.
 Each infusion is given two weeks apart.
 However, sometimes four infusions are given with a one week interval between infusions.

 Treatment can be repeated when the effect is wearing off, which is often 12-18 months after the first infusion is given but can be much longer in some patients.

 How long will I need to take rituximab before it has an effect?